apecloud/myduckserver/docs/tutorial/connect-with-ibis-setup.md

-# **Connecting to MyDuckServer using Ibis**
+# **Connecting to MyDuck Server using Ibis**

-[ibis](https://ibis-project.org/) offers an efficient way to handle data analysis tasks without loading the entire dataset into memory.This tutorial will guide you through setting up a connection using Ibis and performing basic operations with myduckserver.
+[ibis](https://ibis-project.org/) offers an efficient way to handle data analysis tasks without loading the entire dataset into memory.This tutorial will guide you through setting up a connection using Ibis and performing basic operations with MyDuck Server.

 ### Steps